nvergottini/puppet-ir_agent/README.md

 ## Limitations

-If this module is used to install the Insight agent, it will install the audit package because it is a requirement for the Insight agent.
+If this module is used to install the Insight agent, it will install the audit package because it is a requirement for the Insight agent unless the manage_audit_package attribute is set to false.
 If this module is later used to remove the Insight agent, it will not remove the audit package and it will enable and start the auditd service (if it was stopped and disabled) unless the manage_auditd attribute is set to false.
-The audit package can then be removed and this module will not reinstall the audit package as long as ensure => absent.
+The audit package can then be removed and this module will not reinstall the audit package as long as ensure is set to absent.

 ### Auditd Compatibility Mode